+35725368683

 Cost of living

-Although the cost of living in Cyprus remains relatively low, prices are on the rise, as reported by the Cyprus News Agency (CNA) on 15 April 2022.
-In March 2023, for example, milk (2L full fat) was 3,02 on average, large sliced white bread 1,92, eggs (12) 3,45 and bottled water (12x500 ml) 2,74 (all prices in euro, source - https://consumer.gov.cy).
+Although the cost of living in Cyprus remains relatively low, prices are rising.
+In March 2024, for example, milk (2L full fat) was 2,82 on average, large sliced white bread 1,80, eggs (12) 3,33 and bottled water (12x500 ml) 2,98 (all prices in euro, source - https://consumer.gov.cy).

 Lack of public transport

-Living without your own car is difficult in Cyprus because public transport is limited in all areas, while in other areas, it is entirely lacking.
-There is no train system at all.
-Often, without your own car, you will need to hire a private taxi, which can be expensive.
 The good news is that Cyprus has signed agreements with a number of countries so that you can bring your car and have your driving licence recognised without much difficulty.
 There is no tax for bringing your car from the EU or the UK to Cyprus (“zero import duty”).

 Conclusion

-Retiring in Cyprus is an excellent decision, despite some drawbacks.
+Retiring in Cyprus is an excellent decision despite some drawbacks.
 Through relatively easy procedures, you will be able to buy your own place and pass your retirement close to the sun and the beach!

 How We Can Help?